velociroger-pb/Mandalorion/README.md

 -n  minimum feature count (number of reads, default 2) -w  splice site window (default 1)
 -A  A proportion cutoff - isoforms with A content within a 30 nt window around the polyA higher than this will be discarded (default 0.5)
+-S  If given, Mandalorion will use this file instead of performing its own minimap2 alignment.
+Careful!
+If names don't line up between this sam file and the fasta and fastq files everything breaks!
 ```

 ## Utils ##
-These are the scripts used in the paper to do haplotype phasing and HLA analysis.
+These are the scripts used to do haplotype phasing and HLA analysis.